Do any certificates retain values as securities?

 Yes, I'm a research guy, but researching security values is an endeavor where I definitely would leave the work to the pros.
 Here are the companies in North America that actively research the values of old securities on a fee basis.

 Before contacting any of these services, re-check your certificates carefully.
 Are they cancelled in any way?
 If they are cancelled, no matter how lightly, they have no value as securities.
 (See Cancellations for more insight.)
 Moreover, just because certificates are not clearly cancelled does NOT necessarily mean they retain value as securities.
 Approach this process with your eyes wide open.

 I reserve my strongest possible warning about buying and selling uncancelled gold bonds as investments.
 Please be warned that...

 U.S. laws (see Gold Bonds) outlaw redemption in gold.
 If you encounter anyone offering to sell gold bonds as investments, STOP!
 Contact an assistant U.S. attorney immediately!
+Or contact me and I'll convey the message.
 The Justice Department and Treasury Department would like to talk with them.

 Gold bond scams are nothing to mess around with.